Yusuf80216/Calculator-App/README.md

 Created the App using Flutter and Dart.

-Below si the screenshot of the App ⬇️
+Below is the screenshot of the App ⬇️

 <div style="display: flex;">
   <img style="width: 30%; display: inline-block;" src="assets/screenshots/1.jpg">